umarucoin/umrcoin/doc/README.md

 ### Unix

-Unpack the files into a directory and run:
+Build the files and run:

 - `bin/umrcoin-qt` (GUI) or
 - `bin/umrcoind` (headless)